2021 NFL head coach candidates

 Urban Meyer, FOX Analyst

 Meyer is a popular name is most coaching searches now that he is no longer coaching a team.
 He was rumored as a potential replacement for Tom Herman at Texas, but turned the job down.
 The Jaguars, Lions, and Chargers have all been rumored to be interested, and Meyer is reportedly considering making the leap.
 He supposedly wants a $12 million per year contract, although that report has been refuted by some.
 Urban Meyer has been successful everywhere he's been, but will any NFL teams deem that a worthy price tag for a coach who has not coached at the pro level?
-Update: Meyer is scheduling an interview with Jacksonville.
+Update: Meyer has been hired by Jacksonville.

 Nick Sirianni, Offensive Coordinator, Colts